fybrik/fybrik/website/content/docs/usage/notebook-sample/index.md

     ```

 # Next steps
-You have completed an execution of a notebook with {{< name >}} and now ready to continue and exploring.
+You have completed an execution of a notebook with {{< name >}} and are now ready to continue and exploring.